matrix-org/matrix-spec-proposals/content/proposals.md

 ## Implementing a proposal

-As part of the proposal process the spec core team will require evidence of the MSC working in order for it to move into FCP.
+As part of the proposal process the Spec Core Team will require evidence of the MSC working in order for it to move into FCP.
 This can usually be a branch/pull request to whichever implementation of choice that proves the MSC works in practice, though in some cases the MSC itself will be